AlbertDaYoungYT/MagicBudsDecky/README.md

-# MagicPods✨ for Steam Deck
+# MagicBuds✨ for Steam Deck

 A magic plugin for the Decky Loader that allows you to control your AirPods and Beats headphones in a comfortable way.